Posted 19 Dec 1904, from Batum (Georgia) to Wirksworth.

 for such a distance: "I hope you have no cold or chilblains".

-It is not even signed, but must be from his father....
+It is not even signed, but both his mother and father were in Georgia

 The pupil was Thomas K Breakell, aged 9 at the time of posting.